arjun921/MakeItGreen/README.md

 # MakeItGreen
-Simple PyPi Package that adds contributions to your GitHub repository
+Simple PyPi Package that adds contributions to your GitHub repository.

 ### How to use?